AllUsernamesHaveBeenTaken/stackoverflow-light/README.md

 - [ ] Cache new answers for optimistic UI.
 - [ ] Subscribe to new answers.
-- [ ] Make an higher order component for components that need authorization.
+- [x] Make an higher order component for components that need authorization.
 - [ ] Sort answers on total votes.
-- [ ] Redirect routes to '/' if the route does not exists.
+- [x] Redirect routes to '/' if the route does not exists.

 ## What's not included?

 - Update or edit a question.
 - Update or edit an answer.
+- Form validation

 ## Known issues